 I would get WR if you think you would benefit from the 8-10 lb reduction (which can be significant on a 60-80lb doll)”

-Weight-reduced dolls currently come at the same price as regular-weight dolls.
-Customers can choose between WR and no-WR.
-Although the weight ‘issue’ is important to many when choosing a doll, the WR technology is still in its early stages so questions can reasonably be raised about the tactile experience and overall reliability of the WR dolls.
-It might make sense for the time being to act with a degree of caution with respect to these dolls.
-Doll buyers might ask themselves how important is the weight reduction for them and how far they’re willing to possibly compromise on the loss of softness in some areas.
+As the industry moves towards the ‘weight reduced’ body it might get more and more difficult for the customer to be able to choose between WR and non-WR dolls.
+Brands like Piper Doll for example make their dolls exclusively in the WR version.
+When the customer can still make a choice, our advice is for customers to ask themselves how important is the weight reduction for them and how far they’re willing to possibly compromise on the loss of softness in some areas.
 If the weight reduction is very important it makes sense to go for the WR.
 If instead the weight is no crucial matter it might be reasonable to stick to the regular-weight dolls.